Valix-s/CSS_Hybrid_Modulation/README.md

-# High-Speed SDR-Modem: Lückenschluss zwischen WLAN und LoRa
+# High-Speed SDR Modem: Bridging the Gap Between Wi-Fi and LoRa

-Dieses Repository enthält den Python-Quellcode, die begleitenden Simulationen sowie die Entwicklungsdokumentation zu meiner Maturaarbeit an der Kantonsschule Reussbühl (Luzern).
+This repository contains the Python source code, accompanying simulations, and development documentation for my Matura project (high school graduation thesis) at Kantonsschule Reussbühl (Lucerne, Switzerland).

-**Thema der Arbeit:** Entwicklung eines lizenzfreien Funkprotokolls zur Schliessung der Bandbreiten-Reichweiten-Lücke zwischen WLAN und LoRa: Implementierung eines High-Speed SDR-Modems unter Berücksichtigung der BAKOM RIR1010-01 Regulierung.
+**Thesis Topic:** Development of a license-free wireless protocol to close the bandwidth-range gap between Wi-Fi and LoRa: Implementation of a high-speed SDR modem in compliance with the BAKOM RIR1010-01 regulation.

 ---

-##  1. Ziel der Arbeit und Modulationskonzept
+##  1. Project Goal and Modulation Concept

-Das primäre Ziel dieses Projekts ist die Entwicklung eines hybriden Kommunikationssystems, das die physikalischen Vorteile der robusten LoRa-Modulation (Chirp Spread Spectrum, CSS) mit wesentlich höheren Datenübertragungsraten kombiniert.
-Aktuelle Funktechnologien erzwingen meist einen Kompromiss aus hoher Datenrate bei kurzer Reichweite (WLAN) oder hoher Reichweite bei minimaler Datenrate (LoRa).
+The primary goal of this project is to develop a hybrid communication system that combines the physical advantages of the robust LoRa modulation (Chirp Spread Spectrum, CSS) with significantly higher data transfer rates.
+Current wireless technologies usually force a compromise between high data rates at a short range (Wi-Fi) or long range at minimal data rates (LoRa).

-Um diese Lücke zu schließen, operiert das entwickelte Protokoll im 2.4 GHz ISM-Band mit einer sehr hohen **Bandbreite von 10 MHz**.
-Das System ist auf einen niedrigen **Spreading Factor von 5 (SF5)** ausgelegt und bricht die klassischen Datenraten-Limits von LoRa durch eine Erweiterung der Modulationsebene:
+To close this gap, the developed protocol operates in the 2.4 GHz ISM band with a very high **bandwidth of 10 MHz**.
+The system is designed for a low **Spreading Factor of 5 (SF5)** and breaks the classic data rate limits of LoRa by expanding the modulation layer:

-1. **Slope-Shift-Keying (SSK):** Parallele Nutzung von Up- und Down-Chirps.
-Die Erkennung der Chirp-Richtung liefert einen Datengewinn von exakt +1 Bit pro Symbol.
+1. **Slope-Shift Keying (SSK):** Parallel use of up- and down-chirps.
+Detecting the chirp direction provides an exact data gain of +1 bit per symbol.
-2. **Phasenumtastung (QPSK):** Einbettung von zusätzlichen 2 Bits in die Phasenlage (45°-Offsets: $\pi/4, 3\pi/4, 5\pi/4, 7\pi/4$) jedes einzelnen Chirps.
+2. **Quadrature Phase-Shift Keying (QPSK):** Embedding an additional 2 bits into the phase angle (45° offsets: $\pi/4, 3\pi/4, 5\pi/4, 7\pi/4$) of each individual chirp.
-3. **Kanalcodierung:** Implementierung eines Low-Density Parity-Check (LDPC) Decoders basierend auf der IEEE 802.11n Matrix (Rate 1/2) für eine hocheffiziente Vorwärtsfehlerkorrektur.
+3. **Channel Coding:** Implementation of a Low-Density Parity-Check (LDPC) decoder based on the IEEE 802.11n matrix (rate 1/2) for highly efficient forward error correction.

-Zukünftig soll das System durch ein $2\times2$ MIMO-Setup (Spatial Multiplexing) räumlich erweitert werden.
+In the future, the system will be spatially expanded via a $2\times2$ MIMO (Spatial Multiplexing) setup.

 ---

-##  2. Regulatorien und exakte Sendeleistung (Link-Budget)
+##  2. Regulations and Exact Transmission Power (Link Budget)

-Das System wurde strikt nach dem Schweizerischen Frequenzweisungsplan des BAKOM (Richtlinie RIR1010-01 für Wideband Data Transmission im 2.4 GHz Band) entwickelt.
-Diese Richtlinie erlaubt eine maximale äquivalente isotrope Strahlungsleistung (EIRP) von 100 mW (entspricht 20 dBm).
+The system was developed strictly according to the Swiss frequency allocation plan of BAKOM (Federal Office of Communications, guideline RIR1010-01 for Wideband Data Transmission in the 2.4 GHz band).
+This guideline permits a maximum Equivalent Isotropically Radiated Power (EIRP) of 100 mW (equivalent to 20 dBm).

-Die Sendeleistung der in diesem Projekt verwendeten Hardware setzt sich wie folgt zusammen:
+The transmission power of the hardware used in this project is calculated as follows:
-* **Transceiver-Ausgang (AD9361):** 7.9 dBm (bei 2.4 GHz)
+* **Transceiver Output (AD9361):** 7.9 dBm (at 2.4 GHz)
-* **Zusätzlicher Leistungsverstärker (PGA-102+):** +10.0 dB
+* **Additional Power Amplifier (PGA-102+):** +10.0 dB
-* **Verluste durch Platinen-Leiterbahnen:** -0.3 dB
+* **PCB Trace Losses:** -0.3 dB
-* **Verluste durch Balun (TCM1-63AX+):** -1.4 dB
+* **Balun Losses (TCM1-63AX+):** -1.4 dB

-Die effektive Ausgangsleistung an der SMA-Buchse des SDRs beträgt somit exakt **16.2 dBm**.
+The effective output power at the SMA connector of the SDR is therefore exactly **16.2 dBm**.
-Zusammen mit den verwendeten Rundstrahlantennen (3 dBi Gewinn) und einem minimalen Kabelverlust (0.2 dB) resultiert dies in einer abgestrahlten Gesamtsendeleistung (**EIRP**) von **~19.0 dBm**.
-Das System reizt das gesetzliche Limit von 20 dBm somit optimal aus, ohne es zu überschreiten.
+Combined with the omnidirectional antennas used (3 dBi gain) and minimal cable loss (0.2 dB), this results in a total radiated power (**EIRP**) of **~19.0 dBm**.
+Thus, the system optimally utilizes the legal limit of 20 dBm without exceeding it.

 ---

-##  3. Verwendete Hardware und Gehäuse
+##  3. Hardware and Enclosure Used

-* **SDR-Plattform:** Modifizierte *Professional Edition* des ADALM-Pluto.
+* **SDR Platform:** Modified *Professional Edition* of the ADALM-Pluto.
-  * Transceiver: AD9363 (per Firmware-Mod auf AD9361 aufgewertet für 56 MHz Bandbreite).
+  * Transceiver: AD9363 (upgraded via firmware mod to AD9361 for 56 MHz bandwidth).
-  * System-on-Chip: Xilinx Zynq-7020 FPGA mit 1 GB RAM.
+  * System-on-Chip: Xilinx Zynq-7020 FPGA with 1 GB RAM.
-  * Oszillator: TCXO mit 0.5 ppm Genauigkeit zur Minimierung des Frequenzdrifts.
+  * Oscillator: TCXO with 0.5 ppm accuracy to minimize frequency drift.
-  * Datenanbindung: Gigabit-Ethernet für maximalen Durchsatz.
+  * Data Connection: Gigabit Ethernet for maximum throughput.
-* **Antennen:** GEPRC 2.4 GHz Tri-Band Stick Antennen (Omnidirektional, 3 dBi, VSWR < 1.5).
+* **Antennas:** GEPRC 2.4 GHz Tri-Band Stick Antennas (Omnidirectional, 3 dBi, VSWR < 1.5).
-* **Gehäuse & Abschirmung:** Eigens in Fusion 360 konstruiertes und 3D-gedrucktes Gehäuse.
-Um die empfindliche SDR-Elektronik vor lokalen 2.4 GHz Interferenzen abzuschirmen, ist der Innenraum vollständig mit Kupferfolie ausgekleidet (Faradayscher Käfig), welche durch Kapton-Tape elektrisch isoliert wurde.
-Die Kühlung erfolgt aktiv über einen 5V-Lüfter (4020).
+* **Enclosure & Shielding:** Custom 3D-printed enclosure designed in Fusion 360.
+To shield the sensitive SDR electronics from local 2.4 GHz interference, the interior is completely lined with copper foil (Faraday cage), which is electrically isolated using Kapton tape.
+Active cooling is provided by a 5V fan (4020).
-* **Zeitsynchronisation (Work-in-Progress):** u-blox NEO-6M und ATGM336H GPS-Module, verbunden über einen ESP32-Mikrocontroller.
+* **Time Synchronization (Work-in-Progress):** u-blox NEO-6M and ATGM336H GPS modules, connected via an ESP32 microcontroller.

 ---

-##  4. Funktionsweise der Skripte
+##  4. Script Functionality

-Die Software wurde schrittweise entwickelt.
-Jedes Skript in diesem Repository erfüllt einen spezifischen Zweck bei der Evaluation des Funkprotokolls:
+The software was developed incrementally.
+Each script in this repository fulfills a specific purpose in evaluating the wireless protocol:

 ### `01_simulation_ideal_channel.py`
-Die vollständige Basis-Simulation des Protokolls im idealen mathematischen Raum.
+The complete basic simulation of the protocol in an ideal mathematical space.
-* **Ablauf:** Generiert zufällige Bits $\rightarrow$ LDPC-Codierung $\rightarrow$ Symbol-Mapping (Hybrid: LoRa-Wert, Up/Down-Richtung, QPSK-Phase) $\rightarrow$ I/Q-Signal-Synthese $\rightarrow$ AWGN-Kanal (künstliches Rauschen) $\rightarrow$ Empfänger-Dechirping $\rightarrow$ LDPC-Decodierung.
+* **Process:** Generates random bits $\rightarrow$ LDPC encoding $\rightarrow$ Symbol mapping (Hybrid: LoRa value, up/down direction, QPSK phase) $\rightarrow$ I/Q signal synthesis $\rightarrow$ AWGN channel (artificial noise) $\rightarrow$ Receiver dechirping $\rightarrow$ LDPC decoding.
-* **Prämisse:** Dieses Skript geht von einer **absolut perfekten Synchronisation** aus.
-Es existiert kein Carrier Frequency Offset (CFO) und kein Timing-Fehler.
-Es dient ausschließlich dazu, die theoretische Bitfehlerrate (BER) der Modulation unter starken Rauschbedingungen (SNR-Sweep) zu verifizieren.
+* **Premise:** This script assumes **absolutely perfect synchronization**.
+There is no Carrier Frequency Offset (CFO) and no timing error.
+It serves exclusively to verify the theoretical Bit Error Rate (BER) of the modulation under heavy noise conditions (SNR sweep).

 ### `02_simulation_fft_sync.py`
-Simulation zur isolierten Entwicklung der Präambel-Erkennung und Paket-Synchronisation.
+Simulation for the isolated development of preamble detection and packet synchronization.
-* **Besonderheit:** Die rechenintensive LDPC-Kanalcodierung wurde hier vollständig entfernt, um Fehlerquellen bei der Erprobung der reinen Frequenz-Synchronisation auszuschließen.
+* **Special Feature:** The computationally intensive LDPC channel coding was completely removed here to rule out sources of error when testing pure frequency synchronization.
-* **Synchronisations-Logik:** Die herkömmliche, extrem fehleranfällige Kreuzkorrelation im Zeitbereich wurde durch ein Schiebe-Fenster-Verfahren im Frequenzbereich ersetzt.
-Das Skript multipliziert das Empfangssignal mit einem lokalen Downchirp und sucht über eine Fast Fourier Transformation (FFT) nach dem charakteristischen Energie-Peak.
-Wiederholt sich dieser Peak bei den 16 Präambel-Symbolen im selben Frequenz-Bin, wird aus dem Bin-Index der exakte mathematische Startpunkt des Pakets (Timing-Offset) berechnet.
+* **Synchronization Logic:** The conventional, highly error-prone cross-correlation in the time domain was replaced by a sliding-window method in the frequency domain.
+The script multiplies the received signal with a local down-chirp and searches for the characteristic energy peak using a Fast Fourier Transform (FFT).
+If this peak repeats in the same frequency bin for the 16 preamble symbols, the exact mathematical starting point of the packet (timing offset) is calculated from the bin index.

 ### `03_sdr_rx_tx_basic.py`
-Die direkte Übertragung der simplen Simulation auf die reale SDR-Hardware (ADALM-Pluto).
+The direct porting of the simple simulation to the real SDR hardware (ADALM-Pluto).
-* **Besonderheit:** Verzichtet auf LDPC und TDMA-Logiken.
-Nutzt die `adi`-Bibliothek für die Hardware-Ansteuerung über Ethernet.
+* **Special Feature:** Omits LDPC and TDMA logic.
+Uses the `adi` library for hardware control via Ethernet.
-* **Funktion:** Ermöglicht das manuelle Senden und kontinuierliche Empfangen von Basis-Paketen (324 Bits) über die Luft.
-Es dient dem direkten Test der FFT-Synchronisation unter realen Hochfrequenz-Bedingungen.
+* **Function:** Enables the manual transmission and continuous reception of basic packets (324 bits) over the air.
+It serves to directly test FFT synchronization under real RF conditions.

 ### `04_sdr_transceiver_full.py`
-Das vollständige und komplexeste Hardware-Skript.
+The complete and most complex hardware script.
-* **Inhalt:** Führt alle Komponenten zusammen: SDR-Steuerung, dynamische Rauschboden-Kalibrierung (das System misst beim Start 20-mal den Hintergrundpegel, um Schwellenwerte zu setzen), LDPC-Fehlerkorrektur und ein Time Division Multiple Access (TDMA) Verfahren.
+* **Contents:** Brings all components together: SDR control, dynamic noise floor calibration (the system measures the background level 20 times at startup to set thresholds), LDPC error correction, and a Time Division Multiple Access (TDMA) method.
-* **Aktueller Status:** Das TDMA-Verfahren definiert feste Zeitschlitze zum Senden und Empfangen, um Puffer-Unterläufe zu verhindern.
-Aufgrund des extrem ungenauen Timings (Jitter) von Windows-Betriebssystemen verpasst der Code aktuell jedoch häufig die Slot-Grenzen.
-Daher wird in der Praxis vorerst das einmalige Senden und das kontinuierliche Empfangen genutzt.
+* **Current Status:** The TDMA method defines fixed time slots for transmitting and receiving to prevent buffer underruns.
+However, due to the extremely imprecise timing (jitter) of Windows operating systems, the code currently frequently misses the slot boundaries.
+Therefore, for practical testing, one-time transmission and continuous reception are primarily used for now.

 ---

-##  5. Das Kernproblem: Die fehlgeschlagene Paket-Synchronisation
+##  5. The Core Problem: Failed Packet Synchronization

-Trotz des erfolgreichen mathematischen Proof-of-Concepts in den Simulationen, schlägt der Empfang auf der echten SDR-Hardware momentan fehl. **Das einzige, eindeutig identifizierte Kernproblem ist die Paket-Synchronisation über die Luft.**
+Despite the successful mathematical proof-of-concept in the simulations, reception on the real SDR hardware is currently failing. **The only clearly identified core problem is packet synchronization over the air.**

-Das System ist im realen Funkkanal nicht in der Lage, den exakten Startpunkt eines Pakets zu finden und den Puffer korrekt zu zerschneiden.
-Schlägt der FFT-Trigger nicht exakt an der ersten Sample-Position der Präambel an, verschieben sich alle nachfolgenden Symbolgrenzen.
-Ein Dechirping der Payload ist unter diesen Umständen mathematisch unmöglich.
+In the real radio channel, the system is unable to find the exact starting point of a packet and slice the buffer correctly.
+If the FFT trigger does not hit the exact first sample position of the preamble, all subsequent symbol boundaries shift.
+Dechirping the payload is mathematically impossible under these conditions.

-### Potenzielle Ursachen für das Versagen der Synchronisation
+### Potential Causes for Synchronization Failure
-Die genauen Gründe für das Scheitern des Synchronisations-Algorithmus auf dem SDR sind noch nicht isoliert, jedoch kommen folgende Faktoren als Auslöser in Betracht:
+The exact reasons for the failure of the synchronization algorithm on the SDR have not yet been isolated; however, the following factors are considered as potential triggers:

-1. **Rechenlatenz und Pufferverlust:** Die Implementierung in reinem Python (Ausführung der komplexen FFTs, Faltungen und Dechirp-Schleifen) beansprucht massiv CPU-Zeit.
-Es ist extrem wahrscheinlich, dass das Skript während der Berechnung eines Puffer-Blocks (Chunks) neue eintreffende Daten des SDRs verpasst und das gesendete Paket dadurch im Speicher zerschnitten oder überschrieben wird.
+1. **Computing Latency and Buffer Loss:** The implementation in pure Python (execution of complex FFTs, convolutions, and dechirp loops) demands massive CPU time.
+It is highly likely that while computing a buffer block (chunk), the script misses newly arriving data from the SDR, causing the transmitted packet to be sliced or overwritten in memory.
-2. **Carrier Frequency Offset (CFO) und Phasenrotation:** Trotz des präzisen TCXO-Oszillators weisen die Plutos bei 2.45 GHz immer einen gewissen Frequenzversatz auf.
-Dies führt dazu, dass sich die Phase des Funksignals während der Übertragung kontinuierlich dreht.
-Da 2 Bits pro Symbol in der absoluten QPSK-Phasenlage codiert sind, führt ein unkorrigierter Drift unweigerlich zur Zerstörung dieser Datenpunkte.
+2. **Carrier Frequency Offset (CFO) and Phase Rotation:** Despite the precise TCXO oscillator, the Plutos always exhibit a certain frequency offset at 2.45 GHz.
+This causes the phase of the radio signal to rotate continuously during transmission.
+Since 2 bits per symbol are coded in the absolute QPSK phase, an uncorrected drift inevitably leads to the destruction of these data points.
-3. **Massive Störsignale (Interferenzen):** Das 2.4 GHz ISM-Band ist stark ausgelastet.
-Hochenergetische WLAN-Bursts erzeugen Pegelspitzen im SDR, welche die Signalerkennung übersteuern oder die dynamischen Schwellenwerte (SNR-Ratio) fälschlicherweise triggern.
-Die Hardware-Verstärkungsregelung (AGC) kann diese Impulse nicht schnell genug glätten, ohne das eigene Signal zu verfälschen.
+3. **Massive Interference Signals:** The 2.4 GHz ISM band is heavily utilized.
+High-energy Wi-Fi bursts generate peak levels in the SDR, overloading signal detection or falsely triggering the dynamic thresholds (SNR ratio).
+The hardware Automatic Gain Control (AGC) cannot smooth out these impulses quickly enough without distorting the actual signal.

-### Lösungsansatz für die Weiterentwicklung
+### Proposed Solution for Further Development
-Um die Software-Latenzen und das mangelhafte Betriebssystem-Timing als Fehlerquelle zu eliminieren, wird das TDMA-Verfahren in Zukunft auf eine reine Hardware-Uhr ausgelagert. Über die bestellten **u-blox NEO-6M GPS-Module** wird ein hochpräzises PPS-Signal (Pulse Per Second) an einen ESP32 geleitet, welcher die Sende- und Empfangsslots der SDRs auf die Mikrosekunde genau synchronisiert.
+To eliminate software latencies and poor OS timing as error sources, the TDMA method will be offloaded to a pure hardware clock in the future.
+Via the ordered **u-blox NEO-6M GPS modules**, a high-precision PPS (Pulse Per Second) signal will be routed to an ESP32, which will synchronize the transmission and reception slots of the SDRs down to the microsecond.